 - Cost savings: Bandwidth for multiprotocol label switching (MPLS), a protocol-independent routing technique, is costly, which is why organizations want alternative solutions for their corporate WAN.
 Also, as more and more organizations move to mobile and the cloud, MPLS no longer meets enterprise WAN needs.

-- Additional IT resources: Managed SD-WAN providers not only supply the necessary equipment but also the experts to assist from installation to completion.
+- Additional IT resources: The necessary equipment is supplied and experts assist from installation to completion.

 - Integration with other network services: Managed SD-WAN providers offer consolidated billing, offering a bundle of different types of broadband connections.

-- Integration with public cloud services: Managed SD-WAN providers often have connections with public cloud services, such as Amazon Web Services and Microsoft Azure.
+- Integration with public cloud services: Connect with public cloud services, such as Amazon Web Services and Microsoft Azure.

 Who Needs a DIY vs. Managed SD-WAN?